RV Trip Planning

 The cell booster extends cellular signal range making it possible to turn a weak signal into a strong one.

-I can’t begin to count the number of times over the years that this cell booster made all the difference in getting me a useable connection.
-Off their website, this unit costs $449.99.
+I can’t begin to count the number of times over the years that this cell booster made all the difference in getting me a useable cell connection which I can then use as a hotspot for Internet.
+Off their website, this unit costs $399.